MdTorky/Portfolio/README.md

 - **Skills**: A comprehensive overview of my technical skills and proficiencies.
 - **Experience**: Insight into my professional background and career milestones.
 - **Education**: Information about my academic qualifications and certifications.
-- **Contact**: Easily reach out to me through a contact form or connect via social media.
+- **Contact**: Easily reach out to me through a contact section or connect via social media.

 ## Screenshots